Staff Profile: Delano S. Lewis

 Delano Lewis received a Bachelor's and a Masters of Philosophy (MPhil) from the University of the West Indies, Mona campus; his master's thesis on the conservation of Jamaican herpetofauna looked at radio-tracking the critically endangered Jamaican Iguana, and analyzing the diet of the invasive Small Indian Mongoose.
-After being accepted to the University of Florida, he revised the taxonomy of the day-flying colorful geometrid moths of the genus Cyllopoda for a second Master's.
-He then worked on the phylogeny and revision of the Heraclides butterflies with adviser Thomas Emmel for his PhD.
+After being accepted to the University of Florida, he revised the taxonomy of a day-flying colorful geometrid moth genus for a second Master's; he then worked on the phylogeny and revision of citrus butterflies in the subgenus Heraclides for his PhD.

 His collaboration with researchers at the University of Florida has led to the discovery that an essential amino acid can be used as a control for the invasive lime swallowtail butterfly.
 He also recently co-authored a paper describing a new genus and species of skipper butterflies from the Cockpit Country, Jamaica.
 Working with a scientist at the Florida Museum of Natural History, he hopes to explore the role of various roadside vegetation management practices for enhancing habitat and floral resources for native insect pollinators.
 Additionally, efforts with an electrical engineer aim to investigate the possibility of using uniquely identifiable RF tags to track butterflies and moths.